Laesod/massimoronca.it/_posts/2015-01-24-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-three.md

 But, it has some advantages.
 The first one is that the compiler ensures correctness of our code: we can't be sure that the code does what it is supposed to do or that there won't be an nfinite loop, but we can assume it is formally correct (no unbalanced loops, for example).
 The second one is that having a bytecode, enable us to optimize the code.
-The simpler optimization is that we don't have to scan the code back and forth to find the boundaries of the loops, they are already expresse in the `AST`.
+The simpler optimization is that we don't have to scan the code back and forth to find the boundaries of the loops, they are already expressed in the `AST`.
 Infact to `run` loops the VM we just executes them

 ```elixir